benmesander/rvint/README.md

 - Fast 32-bit unsigned division by 11
 - Fast 32-bit unsigned division by 12
 - Fast 32-bit unsigned division by 13
-- Fast 32-bit unsigned division by 100 (no tests)
+- Fast 32-bit unsigned division by 100
-- Fast 32-bit unsigned division by 1000 (no tests)
+- Fast 32-bit unsigned division by 1000
 - Fast 32-bit signed division by 3 (no tests)
 - Fast 32-bit signed division by 5 (no tests)
 - Fast 32-bit signed division by 6 (no tests)